How to write a good elevator pitch?

 Tips for writing a good elevator pitch

-If you can give a very concrete answer to the question exactly what the idea, subject, plan or company is about, you can ask yourself a new question:
+If you can give a very concrete answer to the question what the idea, subject, plan or company is about, you can ask yourself a new question:

 What makes the difference that really makes a difference?